conorbmurphy/Predicting-Seizures/README.md

 Imbalanced classes
 ROC curves

-Scores were calculated using 5-fold cross-validation on the area under the ROC curve.
-The results are as follows.
+The scoring metric I decided to use with area under the ROC curve as this matched the Kaggle competition.
+Scores were calculated using 5-fold cross-validation on the training set and a prediction on a withheld validation set.
+Both results are included below:

-Pull scores for validation set

 | Patient    | Logistic Regression | Random Forest | XGBoost | SVM   |
 | ---------- |:-------------------:|:-------------:|:-------:|:-----:|